 Heather was called to the BC bar in 2011.
 She holds an LLB from the University of Victoria, and a BA in International Development Studies from Dalhousie University.
 Before joining APB, Heather practiced civil litigation in Vancouver, and was a visiting lawyer at the Guyana Legal Aid Clinic in Georgetown, Guyana.
 She's also worked as a legal analyst with the Ending Violence Association of BC and as a program director for the Law Foundation of BC.
 Heather oversees APB’s Roster Program and Court of Appeal Program.

 Jamie is APB’s Founding Executive Director.
 He's a practising civil litigator and a former Executive Director of the UBC Law Students’ Legal Advice Program and Pro Bono Law of BC.
 He volunteers as a law instructor for people overcoming homelessness and addiction, and regularly provides pro bono legal services in his East Vancouver community.
 He's also a Life Bencher of the Law Society of BC.
 In 2019, Jamie conducted an external review of legal aid service delivery in BC for the province's Attorney General.

 Jimmy joined Access Justice in 2003 and served as its System Architect, Project Manager, and Acting Executive Director prior to its merger with Pro Bono Law of BC.
 He's a columnist of the City Post of Singtao News and a regular media commentator on issues of public legal education and information.
 Jimmy has a B.Sc. degree in Computer Engineering and a M.Ed. in Law, Justice and Ethics.
 He's also a Research Assistant of The Centre for Education, Law and Society in the Faculty of Education at Simon Fraser University, and a CELS educational advisor to the Chinese community.

 Inspired by her passion for access to justice, Kaarina earned her JD from UBC's Allard School of Law in 2021.
+She was called to the BC Bar in June 2022.
 She also obtained a BA in philosophy from UBC and is a graduate of BCIT’s biotechnology program.
 Prior to joining APB, she served as a student clinician at Rise Women’s Legal Centre, and interned at Battered Women’s Support Services.